5. Taking the Old World (1986-2000)

 By the time 1993 rolled around, Bakersfield was the number one country cover band on the USO circuit, receiving multiple merit awards for appearances in conflict zones and dedication to the mission, opening for stateside acts such as Johnny Paycheck, Willie Nelson, Joe Diffie, The Bellamy Brothers, The Mavericks, Alison Krauss, and Vince Gill.
 Bakersfield was on fire, so it was only natural for them to release an album.
 Right?

-“At times, Mike would ask me to chaperone visiting artists because I could speak German.
-This one time, this famous country singer who just happened to be someone I had worked with before was booked for a gig in this little town just outside Frankfurt.
-I had a gig in Giessen that night, but didn’t need my P.A., so I set him up and headed off to my own gig.
+“At times, Mike would ask me to chaperone visiting artists because I could speak German pretty good.
+This one time, a country star, we’ll call him ‘Nilly,’ was booked for a gig in a little town just outside Frankfurt.
+I had my own show about 50 miles away that night, but I didn’t need my P.A., so I picked up Nilly at his hotel, drove him to his gig, set up my gear, and headed off to my own show.”

 The Making of Made in the Shade